-While life in Australia comes with a price tag, Mercer’s most recent Cost of Living Survey shows that Australian cities have dropped in the rankings, which is good news for companies relocating employees to the Asia-Pacific area.
+While life in Australia comes with a price tag, Mercer’s most recent survey², shows that Australian cities have dropped in the rankings, which is good news for companies relocating employees to the Asia-Pacific area.

 With expatriate hubs like Hong Kong, Singapore, and Tokyo all sitting in the top ten, Australia is more appealing than ever.

-Sydney and Melbourne are popular choices for expats moving to Australia (but where you end up is completely up to you!).
+Sydney and Melbourne are popular choices for expats moving to Australia (but where you end up is completely up to you).

 Brisbane, Adelaide and Perth are appealing options for many people, as are regional and coastal towns, where the cost of living is much lower.